Removal from the Order of Canada: Other cases

 In January 2013, the Governor General at the time, David Johnston, accepted the resignation of historian Camille Limoges.
 Limoges was named to the order in 2010, and reportedly resigned from all his honors out of a desire to live a simpler life.

 At times, people resign from the order following a significant personal scandal.
 In July 2013, Bernard Norman Barwin's resignation from the order was approved by the Governor General, and gazetted a month later.
 Months prior, Barwin was reprimanded for inseminating women with the wrong sperm.
 It was later proven via DNA testing that Barwin had in fact inseminated numerous patients with his own sperm rather than that of the intended father or approved sperm donor without authorization of the fertility patient.

 In May 2014, Louis LaPierre left the Order, after it was revealed that he misrepresented his academic credentials.
 Despite media reports that LaPierre was stripped of the order, and suggestions by at least one member of the order that LaPierre be stripped of the honour, the text used in the Canada Gazette notice on his leaving of the order, published in June 2014, were similar to those used in other resignations, and clearly states that the individual requested the removal.

+In autumn of 2023, former judge and academic Mary Ellen Turpel-Lafond left the Order after it was revealed that she had misrepresented Cree ancestry.
+Turpel-Lafond had previously been stripped of several other awards and honorary degrees, although as with LaPierre the Order officially recorded the termination of Turpel-Lafond's membership as being at her own request.